 B-pVAC-SARS-COV-2

-Phase II study in participants with congenital or acquired B-cell defect or antibody deficiency.
-(Currently seeking participants.
-Please contact us via the adjacent e-mail address)
+Phase II study in participants with congenital or acquired B-cell defect or antibody deficiency. (completed)

 Covid-19 treatment with virus neutralizing antibody